heitorchang/good-practice/git.md

 Viewing changes in last commit: `git log -p -1`

+Viewing changes in a specific commit: `git show 2ef3abc` (first few characters of hash, at least 4 chars)

 Show in one line whether file was added, modified, renamed or deleted (useful when there are long lines) `git log --raw`

 Show filenames only in log: `git log --name-only`